|

 for these IPs.

-On Windows platform, there is a problem with duplicated config
+On the Windows platform, there is a problem with duplicated config

-keys, so there is a workaround for this restriction.
+keys in INI files, so GnuGk provides a workaround for this restriction.
 This example

 [RewriteCLI]